Speech-Language Pathology

 Northern Prairie Community Clinic provides a full range of services including evaluation, treatment, screening, and consultation for communication disorders.

-Services are also provided to individuals who choose to enhance communication skills such as those involving pitch control and projection.
-NPCC is a welcoming and safe space for LGBTQIA+ individuals.
+NPCC is a welcoming and safe space for all individuals.
 Both individual and group therapy services are available.
 Graduate students work under the supervision of ASHA certified and North Dakota licensed faculty members.

 Areas of Evaluation and Treatment